canonical/charmed-kafka-snap/README.md

 ### Cruise Control

-To get started with Cruise Control, on a local system already running the Kafka and ZooKeeper services, you can use the following:
+To get started with Cruise Control, on a local system already running the Kafka service, you can use the following:

 ```bash
 # copying necessary configuration files